usnistgov/spectrumdb/README.rst

 Query Command Line Utility
 +++++++++++++++++++++++++++

-There is also a command line utility that you can use to query the database.
+querydb is a  command line utility that you can use to query the database.

 For example:

     querydb.exe -dataset-name=SanDiego -fc-mhz=3570 -radar3=N